 The decedent was a resident of Dallas, Texas in 2010 at the time he executed a will.
 He was then diagnosed with dementia in 2014.

 There was a dispute over guardianship, which was settled with a family settlement agreement.
-This agreement provided that he would be moved to Wichita Falls, Texas to live in a nursing home.
+The agreement provided that he would be moved to Wichita Falls, Texas to live in a nursing home.

 The decedent died in 2019 as a resident of Wichita Falls, Texas.